fanomena/statistics_microservice_gem/README.md

 ```

 # Usage
 The gem is automatically initialized in Rails controllers and views by injecting itself into the helper methods.
-It can be used anywhere in a controller by using the injected tracker method.

 ```ruby
 def index